KamiBB/hello-world/README.md

 # hello-world
-For exploratio, ideas and any project that suits my fancy!
+For exploration, ideas and any project that suits my fancy!